komal98/komal98/README.md

 ###

-<p align="left">Hi I am Komal, as a software engineer using software to solve interesting problems is one of the fascinating things I enjoy.
-Beyond the world of code, you'll find me leading an active lifestyle, immersing myself in sports.
-I'm also an ardent bookworm, always looking for a compelling read.</p>
+<p align="left">Hey there!
+I'm Komal, a software engineer who enjoys using code to tackle cool problems.
+When I'm not immersed in the tech world, you'll catch me living an active lifestyle, diving into all kinds of sports.
+I'm a total bookworm too—constantly on the lookout for a captivating read.
+Anything interesting on your radar lately?
+Let's talk!</p>

 ###